Women's football in Brazil: History

 Women's football in Brazil only recently became more popular.
 During the 20th century, women were discouraged from playing "masculine" sports such as football and told they should focus more on aesthetic sports such as gymnastics.
-The health experts in Brazil at the time even claimed that females playing these sports were at risk of becoming homosexual.
+During this time, women were expected to conform to social norms and play the role of caregivers.
+Supporting this was the idea that playing football was dangerous for women as it could harm their bodies, especially their reproductive organs.
+As a result, the length of matches was reduced and smaller balls were used solely for the women's football.
+Health experts in Brazil at the time even claimed that females playing these sports were at risk of becoming homosexual.
+It was believed that the sport encouraged acts that were not deemed as morally acceptable for women, such as changing out of jerseys and exchanging them on the field.
+It was also suspected that allowing the women to undress in front of each other in changing rooms would encourage homosexual relationships among teammates.
 At a very young age, young boys were taught to be strong while girls were taught how to become better mothers.
 Women were often bullied for playing football and forced to leave fields in order to make more time for men to play.
 Despite the social challenges, women still continued to play football as officials worried about the masculinization of the female body and how detrimental that would be to their society.
 These fears sparked President Getúlio Vargas to organize a national sports council to establish sports guidelines.
 The council proceeded to ban women from playing any aggressive sports such as football due to health precautions.
 Many female players resisted this ban; Primavera FC continued to play up until they ran out of funding and resources.
 This law was not strictly upheld as some women continued to play.
 In the 1970's women's football was gaining popularity across the world; this inspired several feminist protests in Brazil.
-Eventually the ban on women's football in Brazil was finally lifted in 1983 influenced by the Union of European Football Associations.
+Eventually the ban on women's football in Brazil was finally lifted in 1983, influenced by the Union of European Football Associations.